-Because it is an island nation in the Pacific, Tonga is prone to several forms of natural disaster.
+Tonga is an island nation in the Pacific, and is prone to several forms of natural disaster.
 It does sit on an active earthquake zone, but normally only ever experiences minor tremors.
 The earthquake zone does mean tsunamis are more frequent here.

 Even if you are a strong swimmer, do not get too confident on the beaches of Tonga.
-There are coral reefs that are particularly sharp in Tongatapu and PangaiMotu.
+There are coral reefs that are particularly sharp in Tongatapu and Pangaimotu.
 Strong rip currents can also endanger even the best swimmers.
 Several travelers have died before due to the strong currents.

 Sea snakes also swim about, but are unlikely to attack.
 Poisonous cone shells near coral reefs can sting you and, in severe cases, lead to fainting and trouble breathing.
 On land, there are other critters than can string you, like the Molokai, or centipede, which like to crawl into shoes.

 In terms of illness, there isn't much beyond the normal list of island sicknesses in Tonga.
 Dengue fever can occur if bitten by a mosquito, and ciguatera is a random poisoning the occurs in normally clean, safe fish.
 It happens most often in meat-eating reef fish like red snapper and Spanish mackerel, so you may want to avoid those types of fish on the menu.